MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/object-limits.md

 ---
 title: Work tracking object limits
-titleSuffix: VSTS
+titleSuffix: Azure DevOps Services
-description: Limits placed on the number of objects that can be specified for the Inheritance and Hosted XML process models for Visual Studio Team Services ms.technology: devops-agile ms.prod: devops ms.assetid: E5FABB7C-ECA8-4FA5-9488-4AD78C60869A
+description: Limits placed on the number of objects that can be specified for the Inheritance and Hosted XML process models for Azure DevOps Services ms.technology: devops-agile ms.prod: devops ms.assetid: E5FABB7C-ECA8-4FA5-9488-4AD78C60869A